Annapolis Valley Continuous Improvement Program

 Local companies will be given the opportunity for further in-depth, intensive support from an experienced consultant.
-The learning and support will be tailored will be specific to the needs of the individual facility.
+The learning and support will be tailored to the individual facility’s needs.

-Ten business days of consultant led coaching offered on demand, with small financial contribution from participating facility.
+Ten business days of consultant-led coaching are offered on demand, with a small financial contribution from the participating facility.

 Two business days of implementation coaching are offered on demand, with a small financial contribution from the participating facility.

-Check out this short video on the CI Challenge that took place at Schoolhouse Brewery.
+Check out this short video on the CI Challenge that took place with Schoolhouse Brewery.